Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

-When we asked victims what they needed to repair the harm, several mentioned that they would like the offenders to realize their mistakes and issue an apology to provide them emotional healing.
+When we asked victims what they needed to repair the harm, several mentioned that they would like the offenders to realize their mistakes and issue an apology to start their emotional healing.
 As P13 said, \textit{``Just their realization of what was wrong with a small apology would make me happy.''}

-Several victims hoped that the offenders would change their behavior and stop offending in the future.
+Other victims hoped that the offenders would change their behavior and stop offending.
 For some victims, causing offenders to reform their behavior was paramount:

 \begin{quote}\textit{ ``I wouldn't want him to do anything personally.
 I just want him to understand what he did wrong and try to fix it so it doesn’t happen again with me or another person.''
 (P12). }\end{quote}